 All parts of the dandelion plant including the flowers, leaves and roots are edible and can be consumed without any side-effects.
 However, it is recommended that people who have a general allergy to flowers like marigold, chamomile and ragweed should avoid consuming the dandelion entirely.
 Pregnant and nursing women should speak to a medical practitioner first before consuming dandelion, to make sure that they do not suffer any adverse reactions later.

-Include the century old dent-de-lion in your everyday and you will be many steps closer to a perfectly healthier you.
+Include the century old dent-de-lion leaves from Evergreen Herbs' bulk herb online store in your everyday, and you will be one step closer to a healthier you.